galexrt/container-healthchecks/README.md

 Please checkout the official [healthchecks/healthchecks Project Running in Production guide](https://github.com/healthchecks/healthchecks#running-in-production) for information on a secure configuration.

 ### Database configuration

+**Default** is to use SQLite unless configured otherwise.

+For SQLite the `DB_NAME` must be set to this `/data/hc.sqlite` and the  `/data` volume must be mounted in the container as otherwise the SQLite database is lost on container deletion.

 **When you don't want to use SQLite.**
 The following environment variables can be used to configure the database connection: